-BVES is subject to the renewables portfolio standard ("RPS") law, which requires meeting certain targets of purchases of energy from renewable energy resources.
-In December 2012, GSWC entered into a ten-year agreement with a third party to purchase renewable energy credits ("RECs") whereby GSWC agreed to purchase approximately 582,000 RECs over a 10 -year period, which would be used towards meeting the CPUC's RPS procurement requirements.
-As of December 31, 2016, GSWC believes it has purchased sufficient RECs to be in compliance for all periods through 2016.
-Accordingly, no provision for loss or potential penalties has been recorded in the financial statements as of December 31, 2016.
-GSWC intends to file its 2016 compliance report with the CPUC by the August 2017 deadline.
-The cost of these RECs has been included as part of the electric supply cost balancing account as of December 31, 2016.
+BVES is subject to the renewables portfolio standard ("RPS") law, which requires meeting certain targets of purchases of energy from qualified renewable energy resources.
+In December 2012, GSWC entered into an agreement with a third party to purchase renewable energy credits ("RECs") whereby GSWC agreed to purchase approximately 582,000 RECs over a 10 -year period, which would be used towards meeting the CPUC's RPS procurement requirements.
+As of December 31, 2017, GSWC has purchased sufficient RECs to be in compliance for all periods through 2017.
+Accordingly, no provision for loss or potential penalties has been recorded in the financial statements as of December 31, 2017.
+GSWC intends to file its 2017 compliance report with the CPUC by the August 2018 deadline.
+The cost of these RECs has been included as part of the electric supply cost balancing account as of December 31, 2017.

 In October 2015, the governor of California signed a bill into law requiring, among other things, electric utilities to generate half of their electricity from renewable energy sources by 2030.
 The new requirement is in addition to the existing requirement for electric utilities to generate one third of their electricity from renewable sources by 2020.
-BVES is currently assessing various renewable energy opportunities to be in compliance with these requirements.
+BVES is assessing various renewable energy opportunities to be in compliance with these requirements.

-Formal Complaint Filed at the CPUC:
+Formal Complaint Filed with the CPUC

-In June 2016, a third party filed a formal complaint with the CPUC against GSWC in connection with a water main break that occurred in 2014.
-The water main break caused damage to a commercial building.
-Repairs to the building have been delayed for a variety of reasons, including a dispute and litigation between two of GSWC's insurance carriers regarding their respective coverage obligations, as well as questions as to the nature and extent of the building's damage and the costs associated therewith.
-The complaint filed with the CPUC requests, among other things, that the CPUC investigate the main break, the damage to the commercial building, and the delay of its repairs, and the complaint asks the CPUC to order GSWC to immediately complete repairs.
-GSWC believes it has reasonable defenses to the complaint filed with the CPUC.
-In July 2016, GSWC filed an answer to the formal complaint with the CPUC as well as a motion to dismiss the complaint.
-Previously, the owners of the commercial building filed suit in Ventura County Superior Court against GSWC for damages to the building.
-The trial of this lawsuit is expected to begin during the first half of 2017.
-At this time, GSWC believes it has sufficient insurance coverage to cover any judgment entered in the civil suit pending in Superior Court.
-However, GSWC cannot predict the outcome of the Superior Court litigation, the dispute and litigation between its insurers, or the CPUC proceeding.
+In June 2016, a third party filed a formal complaint with the CPUC against GSWC about a water main break that occurred in 2014 causing damage to a commercial building.
+Repairs to the building were delayed for a variety of reasons, including a dispute and litigation between two of GSWC's insurance carriers regarding their respective coverage obligations, as well as questions as to the nature and extent of the building's damage and the costs associated therewith.
+The complaint filed with the CPUC requested, among other things, that the CPUC investigate the main break, the damage to the commercial building and the delay of its repairs, and order GSWC to complete repairs immediately.
+In September 2017, the CPUC dismissed the complaint on the grounds that the CPUC lacks jurisdiction to impose monetary damages for injuries to property, as requested by the third party, and the third party lacks standing with respect to the property as it is not the owner of the damaged property.